 The local identity areas will be rejuvenated with new public spaces, upgraded streetscapes or a sensitive injection of new homes and amenities.
 One such example is Holland Village, where new residences, retail and lifestyle uses are designed to blend with the intimate laneways and courtyards to add to the charm of Holland Village.

 Holland Village – Artist’s Impression © Far East Organization, MKPL Architects: source URA

 #4 To Create A Sustainable And Resilient City Of The Future

 If you think it is hot in Singapore today, it’s projected to get even hotter by another 1.4°C to 4.6°C in the next century.
-With the threat of climate change upon us, microclimatic modelling tools are now being used in the planning of new residential towns and estates to strengthen key wind corridors and optimise building layout and orientation for better natural ventilation.
+With the threat of climate change, microclimatic modelling tools are now being used in the planning of new residential towns and estates to strengthen key wind corridors and optimise building layout and orientation for better natural ventilation.

 Land is scarce in Singapore; therefore, many innovative strategies are used to optimise space for our growing needs.
 One is through the use of co-location of compatible recreational and community uses in the form of an integrated hub such as the Heartbeat@Bedok.